kernello/cloudabisweb/README.md

 ```
 or

+- ### V12 APP Configuration
-- ### If you want to create the configuration for v12 biometric operations, then put the necessary values into the page fields.
+If you want to create the configuration for v12 biometric operations, then put the necessary values into the page fields.
 For example, see below.

 ```html
 API Base URL: https://dev-bioplugin.cloudabis.com/v12